Cyberistic/Kuwait-University-Computer-Engineering-Masters-Prep-2025/2 - Digital logic/30 - Finite State Machines.md

 Design and Analysis of Synchronous Finite State Machines (S-FSM) Mealy and Moore.
 Serial Adder implementations using S-FSM.
 Verilog coding of the designs.
 Formal design steps, and informal design techniques.

-Sure!
-Here’s a concise and friendly write-up that matches the tone and style of your sequential circuits doc.
-It covers Synchronous FSMs, Mealy vs Moore, Serial Adders, Verilog examples, and design techniques:

----

 ## Synchronous Finite State Machines (FSMs)